IdentityServer/Documentation/docs/advanced/userService.md

 * `ProviderId`: User's unique identifier provided by the external identity provider.
 * `Claims`: Claims supplied for the user from the external identity provider.

-`PreAuthenticateAsync` is invoked is invoked prior to showing the login page and allows a custom user service to prevent the login page from being displayed.
+`PreAuthenticateAsync` is invoked prior to showing the login page and allows a custom user service to prevent the login page from being displayed.
 This is typically due to some outside parameter that informs the user service that the user should already be logged in.
 It is only passed the `SignInMessage`.

 ### Authentication outcomes